 6. Each homeowner will receive a separate title on their property in exactly the same manner of a traditional development.

 Q. Are there any risks?

 The difference between a standard Nightingale model building and a Nightingale Baugruppen is that the baugruppen model allows future homeowners to invest their own funds in their own future homes.

-While this is exciting, it also means your funds could be at risk.
+While this is affords significant savings, unlike a traditional ‘deposit’ which is held in a secure account by a solicitor it means your funds could be at risk.
 If the project were to fail, there is no guarantee that your funds could be returned.